things to do in cuba

 If you’re looking for adventure travel rather than rest and relaxation, a visit to Jardines de la Reina is for you.
 Jardines de la Reina is known as one of the most pristine protected areas of the Caribbean Sea, home to unique corals, beautiful tropical fish, and countless sharks, some known to grow larger than anywhere else on Earth.

 Diving with sharks is one of the most popular activities here, though experienced guides can also lead you to shark-free areas if you’d like a more relaxing dive.
-Wherever you plan to dive, be prepared for stunning underwater scenery, with canyons, caves, and unique formations wherever you look.
+Wherever you plan to dive, be prepared for stunning underwater scenery with canyons, caves, and unique formations wherever you look.

 5. Visit Fábrica de Arte Cubano